-7 things you probably didn’t know about Lady Gaga’s The Fame Monster, the album she didn’t even want to release
+7 facts about Lady Gaga’s game-changing Fame Monster, the album she didn’t even want to release

 She revised, reissued, and rebirthed her debut album and dropped The Fame Monster on 18 November, 2009.